Suffolk Police job cuts will reach 300 over four years

 "Officers will be working across boundaries and will be challenged in ways that they've not been before, but we think we can do that and, in the main, maintain a really good quality of service.

-"We genuinely believe that through intelligent collaboration we can deliver good services and deliver the cuts."'Cuts are cuts'
+"We genuinely believe that through intelligent collaboration we can deliver good services and deliver the cuts."

 Mr Ash said Suffolk had already saved about £600,000 through collaboration with Norfolk during major investigations over the past two years.